SysKitTeam/docs-trace/installation-and-configuration/office-365-connection-details.md

 ---
-title: Office 365 Connection Details
-description: >-
-  This article explains how SysKit Trace connects to Office 365 and collects data.
+description: This article explains how SysKit Trace connects to Office 365 and collects data.
-author: Vinko Bedek
-date: 3/17/2020
 ---

 # Office 365 Connection Details